rishipradeep-think41/foundation-sql/foundation_sql/prompts.md

 10. Use double underscores (.) to separate nested fields including for multiple levels of nesting e.g. `profile.address.street` - note that the field names need to be quoted as we are using `.`
 11. Use backticks (``) to quote column names and table names
 12. DONOT use json_build_object to build JSON objects for nested fields
+13. DONOT use '' to quote jinja variables.
+The binding would take care of that automatically.
+14. Pay special attention to primary key (usually id fields).
+Sometimes, they are auto-generated in the schema, in which case insert queries should not set them.
+Otherwise, they must already be set in the model and then inserted into the table as well.

 Here is an example